SitePen/dgrid/doc/migration-guide.md

 ### sort

-dgrid components have a `sort` method which takes two arguments: the name of the field to sort by, and a flag as to whether to sort descending (defaults to `false`).
+dgrid components have a sort setter (e.g. `grid.set("sort", ...)` which takes two arguments:

+* the name of the field to sort by
+* optionally, a flag as to whether to sort descending (defaults to `false`)

 Like the `sort` method in `dojox/grid` components, this can even be called to sort columns that ordinarily wouldn't be sortable via the UI.

 ### canSort